User’s guide

 - vbotka.ansible

-Customize configuration in host_vars/test_01/ma-*.yml and check the syntax
+Customize configuration, for example, in host_vars/test_01/ma-*.yml and check the syntax

 shell> ansible-playbook ansible.yml --syntax-check